 Health Care Management

-Through multiple forms of delivery, the Mission of the HCM program is to prepare students for future management roles in healthcare service settings and/or to academically prepare them for graduate education.
+The Mission of the Health Care Management (HCM) program is to prepare students for future entry-level management roles in healthcare service settings and/or to academically prepare them for graduate education.

-The HCM program is committed to academic excellence by offering a curriculum that meets the expectations of industry leaders and the premier undergraduate certification body of healthcare management education.
-The program strives to be compassionate and understanding to students by offering multiple forms of program delivery so that access to a premier undergraduate healthcare management degree with additional minor degree options in high demand areas within the field of health care management.
+The HCM program is committed to academic excellence by offering a curriculum that both meets the needs of industry leaders and the curriculum expectations of the premier undergraduate certification body of healthcare management education.
+The program strives to be compassionate and understanding to a diverse student population by offering multiple forms of program delivery increasing accessibility to a premier undergraduate healthcare management degree with additional minor degree options in high demand areas within the field of health care management.

 The Undergraduate Program